oliverklee/ext-seminars/Documentation/Reference/Hooks/Index.rst

          * Modifies the list view header row in a seminar list.
          *
          * This function will be called for all types of seminar lists ("topics",
-         * "seminars", "my seminars", "my vip seminars", "my entered events",
+         * "seminars", "my seminars", "my vip seminars",
          * "events next day", "other dates").
          *
          * @param DefaultController $controller the calling controller